dakrauth/django-swingtime/README.md

 Welcome
 -------

-`Swingtime` is a [Django](http://www.djangoproject.com/) application similar to stripped down version of iCal for Mac OS X  or Google Calendar. `Swingtime` provides  an `Event` model that acts as a metadata container for one or more `Occurrence` objects, which describe specific start and end times.
+`Swingtime` is a [Django](http://www.djangoproject.com/) application similar to a stripped-down version of iCal for Mac OS X or Google Calendar. `Swingtime` provides  an `Event` model that acts as a metadata container for one or more `Occurrence` objects, which describe specific start and end times.